bz-lab/AUITestAgent/verification.md

 The tasks includes 20 test oracles, with each oracle associated with two interaction traces, one correct and one incorrect(manually injected anomaly).

 *(During the verification evaluation process, our input is the test oracles.
-However, during actual operation, the input to AUITestAgent is the interaction tasks and test oracles, which are separated by the LLM.)*
+However, during actual operation, the input to AUITestAgent is the original testing requirement, which are composed by the Task Decomposer.)*

 | **App**           |      | **Interaction Tasks**                                                 | **Test Oracles**                                                 | **Anomaly**                           | **Number of Verification Points** |
 | ----------------- | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------ | -------------- |